ZheFrench/GalaxyInstall/README.md

 >        DelayEngine off

 >        # Umask 022 is a good standard umask to prevent new dirs and files
 >        # from being group and world writable.
-0 - ALL PERMISSIONS 2 READ and Execute
+0 - ALL PERMISSIONS 2 READ and Execute 7 NO PERM
->        Umask                           022
+>        Umask                           077

 >        #TimeoutNoTransfer               600
 >        #TimeoutStalled                  600